 This program encourages applications that employ innovative research to identify mechanisms of influence and/or promote positive sustainable health behavior(s) in children and youth.
 Applications to promote positive health behavior(s) should target social and cultural factors, including, but not limited to: schools, families, communities, population, food industry, age-appropriate learning tools and games, social media, social networking, technology and mass media.

 The missions of the office is to Enhance the impact of health-related behavioral and social sciences research, coordinate behavioral and social sciences research conducted or supported by the NIH, integrate these sciences within the larger NIH research enterprise, and Communicate health-related behavioral and social sciences research findings to various stakeholders within and outside the federal government

 The Local Food Promotion Program (LFPP) offers grant funds with a 25% match to support the development and expansion of local and regional food business enterprises to increase domestic consumption of, and access to, locally and regionally produced agricultural products, and to develop new market opportunities for farm and ranch operations serving local markets.

 This program funds research attempting to understand the interaction between climate variability and agricultural production systems to develop the plants, animals and management systems that will be robust and productive under changing environmental conditions while providing the important ecosystem services needed from these lands.

 |Orchard Downs Community Gardens||

 Community gardens built on the farmlands at Orchard Downs are available to use for growing their own food.
-They are managed by volunteers who assign and take payment for plots for the Family Housing Council.
+They are managed by volunteers who assign and take payment for plots for Family & Graduate Housing.
 Housing pays for the water via funds that are collected, and they manage the plowing, clean-up, and maintenance of the garden area.
 Gardeners range from University administrators and students to community members.
 This program has been active since at least the 1990s.